Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 Prior injury or altered mechanics

-Mechanics means how the spine moves and carries load.
+Less often, retrolisthesis relates to prior injury, prior surgery, spinal deformity, or unusual spine mechanics — how the spine moves and carries load.
 A level that carries more stress may show more wear over time.

 Is Retrolisthesis Serious?

-The word sounds serious because it means a vertebra has shifted.
-But many cases are mild.
-A small backward slip may not cause symptoms at all.
+Sometimes, but not always.
+The word sounds serious because a vertebra has shifted, but many cases are mild, and a small backward slip may cause no symptoms at all.

-Retrolisthesis matters more when it is linked with:
+It matters more when it is linked with:

 - Nerve compression: pressure on a nerve.